Pacific Southwest, Region 9: Superfund

 The two permanent and closed landfills maintained at Castle are Landfill 4 and Landfill 5 (LF-4 and LF-5).
 Both were closed with impermeable caps in 1999, and are equipped with settlement monuments, landfill gas monitoring probes and landfill gas vents.
 The landfills are inspected and maintained to ensure cap integrity and monitored for potential methane gas migration semiannually.
 Institutional controls are in place on the landfill parcels limiting use of the property, prohibiting groundwater use, preventing contact with the waste or gases, protecting the integrity of the remedial systems and minimizing the potential for migration of contaminants to the vadose zone.

 A third impermeable cap exists at the former Fire Training Area 1 site, which was put in place to prevent exposure to soil contaminants and to maximize effectiveness of a soil vapor extraction system at that location.
 The site is monitored and maintained to ensure cap integrity.

 Cleanup Results to Date

-Landfills: The Air Force completed remediation of the Base's seven landfills under removal action authority.
+Landfills: The Air Force completed initial remediation of the Base's seven landfills under removal action authority.
 Landfill 2 and Castle Vista Landfills A and B were excavated during Fall 1997 through Summer 1998; Landfills 1 and 3 were excavated during Summer and Fall 1999.
 The excavated wastes were determined to be non-hazardous and were disposed in on-site consolidation Landfills 4 and 5.
 Landfills 4 and 5 have been capped and will be monitored by the Air Force for a minimum of 30 years.
-The monitoring will involve periodically testing groundwater in wells adjacent to the landfills to ensure that contaminants are not leaching from the disposed wastes into the groundwater, monitoring for potential landfill gas migration, and checking the integrity of the landfill caps to ensure that waste is not exposed to the environment and water is not infiltrating.
+The monitoring involves periodically testing groundwater in wells adjacent to the landfills to ensure that contaminants are not leaching from the disposed wastes into the groundwater, monitoring for potential landfill gas migration, and checking the integrity of the landfill caps to ensure that waste is not exposed to the environment and water is not infiltrating.